A Streetcar Named The KU Loop

 Despite their ubiquity in the early part of the twentieth century, the electric streetcar and interurban trolley systems turned out to be one of the shortest-lived phenomena in American transportation history.
 By the 1930s, street railway companies were abandoning thousands of miles of track in cities and metropolitan areas across the country, and Lawrence was no exception to this general rule.
 Buses had begun replacing the trolleys on Routes No. 1 and No. 3 in the late 1920s, and the KU Loop – the last streetcar line in Lawrence – ceased operations in the fall of 1933.

-The tracks going up Mount Oread were still in place until 1948 when workmen removed the last 60 feet of them to make way for a sidewalk between Bailey and Strong Halls.
+The tracks going up Mount Oread were still in place until 1948 when workmen removed what was believed to be the last 60 feet of them to make way for a sidewalk between Bailey and Strong Halls.
+But work on Jayhawk Boulevard in May of 2014 uncovered additional remaining track under asphalt and dirt.
 Some track in other parts of the city probably remains buried under several inches of pavement.